vanwinlaw/drainable-combiner/README.md

 #### Note
 This functionality only works for items with a `canConsolidate = true` according to Project Zomboid.
 Things like Car Batteries/etc will not present the option.

-### What's next?
-I have intentions to work towards compatability with backpacks/containers.
-Have other ideas?
-Let me know, but no promises!

 ### Translations
 If you are fluent in a language and would like to contribute to this mod to make it better, please feel free to reach out and provide the following translations with your country code/language.
 Or open up a PR yourself!